Award-Winning Staff

 development has made on her career, Mrs. Mauro makes at least two professional presentations annually at local, state, and

 "Kayak Dave" Barker has been a Station supporter since its earliest days in 2009.
-After seeing Charlene Mauro's enthusiasm in getting the Station started, he offered to do what he could to help make it successful - and he has been doing that ever since!
-Recognizing the value of his own personal educational experiences, he especially loves "the skills and knowledge the students gain by being instructors" to elementary school students on their field trips to the NBMSS.
-Needless to say, Kayak Dave is integral in maintaining one of the most memorable activities at the Station - kayaking!
+After seeing Charlene Mauro's enthusiasm in getting the Station started, he offered to do what he could to help make it successful - and did this until his passing in December of 2023.
+Recognizing the value of his own personal educational experiences, he especially loved "the skills and knowledge the students gain by being instructors" to elementary school students on their field trips to the NBMSS.
+Needless to say, Kayak Dave has been integral in maintaining one of the most memorable activities at the Station - kayaking!

 Kayak Dave returned to Navarre in 1997 after working in a sewing factory for 14 years to pursue all-things-kayak.
-As a kayak ecotour guide and business owner for 20+ years, an Associate Instructor for the Florida Master Naturalist Program, and water quality analyst/volunteer for Water Watch, Dave shares a wealth of knowledge of our local environment with our students and attendees of our programs.
-He is also a volunteer for Santa Rosa Marine Extension, Navarre Beach Sea Turtle Conservation Center, and Navarre Beach Marine Sanctuary.
-Dave is also able to leap tall buildings in a single bound!
+As a kayak ecotour guide and business owner for 20+ years, an Associate Instructor for the Florida Master Naturalist Program, and water quality analyst/volunteer for Water Watch, Dave shared a wealth of knowledge of our local environment with our students and attendees of our programs.
+He was also a volunteer for Santa Rosa Marine Extension, Navarre Beach Sea Turtle Conservation Center, and Navarre Beach Marine Sanctuary.
+Dave was an incredibly valued volunteer, an amazing mentor, and a one-of-a-kind friend.
+His dedication to our environment and to teaching has left a lasting effect on everyone at the station and to our local community.
+Dave was one of those people that you never forget and he certainly left an impact on hearts.

 Emily Bagley- Outreach Coordinator